DDorch/codium-devcontainer/README.md

 # Codium Devcontainer (VS Code Extension)

-Build and run a devcontainer using a Docker image, then open your workspace over SSH in the container.
+Build and run a devcontainer using a Docker image, then open your folder over SSH in the container.

 ## Disclaimer